tingerrr/hydra/src/core.typ

   next-starting or next-ancestor-starting
 }

+/// #property(requires-context: true)
 /// Checks if the previous primary candidate is still visible.
 ///
-/// This function is contextual.
+/// -> bool
+#let is-active-visible(
+  /// The context in which the visibility of the previous primary candidate
+  /// should be checked.
   ///
-/// - ctx (context): The context in which the visibility of the previous primary candidate should be
-///   checked.
+  /// -> hydra-context
+  ctx,
-/// - candidates (candidates): The candidates for this context.
+  /// The candidates for this context.
+  ///
-/// -> bool
+  /// -> candidates
+  candidates,
-#let is-active-visible(ctx, candidates) = {
+) = {
-  // depending on the reading direction and binding combination the leading page is either on an odd
-  // or even number, if it is leading it means the previous page is visible let cases = (
-    left: (
-      ltr: calc.odd,
-      rtl: calc.even,
-    ),
-    right: (
-      ltr: calc.even,
-      rtl: calc.odd,
-    ),
-  )

-  let is-leading-page = (cases.at(repr(ctx.binding)).at(repr(ctx.dir)))(here().page())
+  let is-leading-page = calc.odd(here().page())
   let active-on-prev-page = candidates.primary.prev.location().page() == here().page() - 1

   is-leading-page and active-on-prev-page
 }

+/// #property(requires-context: true)
-/// Check if showing the active element would be redudnant in the current context.
+/// Check if showing the active element would be redundant in the given context.
 ///
-/// This function is contextual.
+/// -> bool
+#let is-active-redundant(
+  /// The context in which the redundancy of the previous primary candidate
+  /// should be checked.
   ///
-/// - ctx (context): The context in which the redundancy of the previous primary candidate should be
-///   checked.
+  /// -> hydra-context
+  ctx,
-/// - candidates (candidates): The candidates for this context.
+  /// The candidates for this context.
+  ///
-/// -> bool
+  /// -> candidates
+  candidates,
-#let is-active-redundant(ctx, candidates) = {
+) = {
   let active-visible = (
+    ctx.book
-    ctx.book and candidates.primary.prev != none and is-active-visible(ctx, candidates)
+    and candidates.primary.prev != none
+    and is-active-visible(ctx, candidates)
   )
   let starting-page = is-on-starting-page(ctx, candidates)

   active-visible or starting-page
 }

-/// Display a heading's numbering and body.
+/// Display a heading's numbering and body, this is the default implementation
+/// of @cmd:hydra.display.
 ///
-/// - ctx (context): The context in which the element was found.
-/// - candidate (content): The heading to display, panics if this is not a heading.
+/// This will panic if it doens't receive a #builtin("heading") as its
+/// @type:candidates.
+///
 /// -> content
+#let display(
+  /// The context in which the element was found.
+  ///
+  /// -> hydra-context
+  ctx,
+  /// The heading to display.
+  ///
+  /// -> content
+  candidate,
-#let display(ctx, candidate) = {
+) = {
+  util.assert.element(
+    "candidate",
+    candidate,
-  util.assert.element("candidate", candidate, heading,
+    heading,
     message: "Use a custom `display` function for elements other than headings", )